FeynGrav 4.0: Cheung-Remmen Variables

 Last but not least, the coupling between the Cheung-Remmen variables and matter is obscured.
 If one works with the conventional metric $g_{\mu\nu}$ then typically couples to a factor $\sqrt{-g} \, g^{\mu_1\nu_1} \cdots g^{\mu_n\nu_n}$.
 Here $n$ depends on the type of matter, for instance, $n=1$ for scalars and $n=2$ for vectors.
 The same factor calculated in Cheung-Remmen variables receives an additional power of the metric determinant:

 The previous works \cite{Latosh:2022ydd,Latosh:2023zsi,Latosh:2024lhl} found algorithms to calculate and arbitrary term perturbative expansion of $\sqrt{-g} g^{\mu_1\nu_1} \cdots g^{\mu_n\nu_n}$.
 One can use the same algorithms to expand $ \sqrt{-\gog} \, \gog^{\mu_1\nu_1} \cdots \gog^{\mu_n\nu_n}$.
 However, there are no known effective algorithms for working with $\left( \sqrt{-\gog} \right)^{\frac{2(n-1)}{d-2}}$.
 Certainly, one can use the standard Taylor expansion to calculate the corresponding couplings, but this approach appears to be highly computationally expensive.
-Further analysis of the existing works which used Cheung-Remmen variables, such as but not limited to \cite{Britto:2021pud}, may provide further leverage in deriving a more efficient way to deal with the corresponding couplings.
+Further analysis of the existing works which used Cheung-Remmen variables, such as but not limited to \cite{Cheung:2020gyp,Cheung:2020sdj,Abreu:2020lyk,Britto:2021pud}, may provide further leverage in deriving a more efficient way to deal with the corresponding couplings.

-Because of this reasons, the new version of \texttt{FeynGrav}, discussed in the following section, only implements the Cheung-Remmen variables, but does not address its coupling to matter.
+For these reasons, the new version of \texttt{FeynGrav}, discussed in the following section, only implements the Cheung-Remmen variables and does not address its coupling to matter.
 The research for a generalisation of the Cheung-Remmen variables more optimised for the perturbative treatment lies far beyond the scope of this paper.